signatureai/signature-core-nodes/docs/nodes/text.md

             if trim_type == "right":
                 return (text.rstrip(),)
             return (text,)

     ```

 ## TextSplit

-Splits text into a list based on a delimiter
+Splits text into a list of segments using a specified delimiter.

+A utility node that divides input text into multiple segments based on a delimiter,
+creating a list of substrings.

 ### Inputs